ledatp/DH110/README.md

 ### Help and Documentation
 ***Severity Rating: 2*** There is no help (e.g., FAQ page) or any documentation that should assist users.
 I suspect Cleo believes their site to be highly intuitive; however, a simple onboarding process for new users would help users adjust to the new site. <br/>

+*Recommendation:* Create an FAQ page or introduce a *very* simple onboarding process to ease users in. <br/>

+## TroveSkin Heuristics Evaluation Ratings